What to expect from tonight’s gubernatorial debate

 BATON ROUGE, La.
-(NBC Local 33) (FOX 44) — The first debate for the Louisiana’s Governor’s race will offer an initial glimpse at a narrowed-down primary field.
+(NBC Local 33) (FOX 44) — The first debate in the Louisiana’s Governor’s race Thursday night will offer an initial glimpse at a narrowed-down primary field.

+The debate will be hosted and televised statewide by Nexstar Media Group in collaboration with the LSU Manship School of Mass Communication.
+It’s set for 7 p.m.
+CT before a live audience at LSU’s Union Theatre in Baton Rouge.

 Political strategist John Couvillon says the most anticipated aspect of the match-up may be how Governor John Bel Edwards withstands attacks from his Republican opponents.